 If you're wondering whether the Fitbit Charge 3 or the Inspire HR is right for you, or whether to upgrade from the Alta HR, here is how the three families compare.

 - Inspire HR: £90

 The Fitbit Inspire HR costs £89.99, while the standard model without heart rate costs £69.99.
 Accessories are available and they start at £19.99.

 The Fitbit Alta HR is no longer available through Fitbit, though you might find it elsewhere.
 When it launched, it started at £129.99, with special editions costing more and specialist bands also costing extra.

-Fitbit Alta HR vs Charge 3: Design
+Fitbit Inspire vs Charge vs Alta: Design

-- Both have interchangeable straps
+- All models have interchangeable straps

 The Fitbit Alta HR has a very similar design to the Fitbit Alta, offering a slim build with a metal chamfered body measuring 15mm wide, a textured elastomer band and a 1.4-inch OLED tap display.
 It's small, discreet and subtle enough to wear with most clothing.